awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 You can use a manifest to ensure that your COPY command loads all of the required files, and only the required files, from Amazon S3\.
 You can also use a manifest when you need to load multiple files from different buckets or files that do not share the same prefix\.

-For example, suppose you need to load the following three files: `custdata1.txt`, `custdata2.txt`, and `custdata3.txt`\.
+For example, suppose that you need to load the following three files: `custdata1.txt`, `custdata2.txt`, and `custdata3.txt`\.
 You could use the following command to load all of the files in `mybucket` that begin with `custdata` by specifying a prefix:

 ```
 copy category